-As a single academy trust, the Trust's principal activity is to establish the Emmanuel Community School (the School) as a first-choice in the area and provide the best possible education to children in the local area.
+The Trust's principal activity is to establish the Emmanuel Community School (the School) as a first-choice in the area and provide the best possible education to children in its local area.
+Following the approval from DfE (Department for Education) to open a second primary school, the Trust has been working closely with DfE and ESFA (Education and Skills Funding Agency) to implement this goal.